aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/symbology-generation-specifics/working-with-symbologies/_index.md

 ## **Barcode Recognition Precision**
 <a name="precision"></a>
 In some cases, the data fetched after barcode recognition may be incorrect.
 Generally, 1D barcodes do not include a checksum or contain only simple controls; accordingly, this may result in reading erroneous data from barcodes.
 In turn, the majority of 2D barcodes rely on the Reed-Solomon error correction, which allows ensuring correct barcode recognition and partially recovering the data from damaged barcodes.
-The types outlined below, *Interleaved 2 of 5* and *Aztec*, are considered as examples of barcode types with different recognition accuracy.
+The types outlined below, *Interleaved 2-of-5* and *Aztec Code*, have different recognition accuracy.

 **Interleaved 2-of-5**
 *Interleaved 2-of-5* can encode sequences of digits of any length as long as such a sequence contains an even number of digits.
 By default, it does not require setting a checksum and thus can be read with errors.